 Scientists have built a gravitational wave detector, with detector stations all around the world.
 Unfortunately, the gravitational waves are extremely faint, and often, what the sensors pick up is just noise.
-Scientist say that a recording can only be trusted if four or more detector stations around the world are triggered at precisely the same time.
-Only then can we say with a reasonable degree of certainty that we’ve picked up a gravitational wave[^1].
+Scientists say that a recording can only be trusted if four or more detector stations around the world are triggered at precisely the same time.
+Only then can we say with a reasonable degree of certainty that we've detected a gravitational wave1.

 In the input list, you find the local times when detectors recorded something, and the time zone of that detector station.
 Go through the list, and find an instance where four signals were recorded at the same time (at least within the same minute).